Henkel saw sales uplift and OOS reduction with Trax Retail Execution

-Henkel operated in a competitive retail environment with more than 35 retailers with varying store sizes.
-Additionally, it had more than 900 SKUs across various stores.
+Henkel operated in a competitive retail environment alongside more than 35 retailers with varying store sizes.
+Additionally, it had more than 900 SKUs across its stores.
 Sales reps used manual methods to measure in-store distribution and shelf share, and spent a mere 10 minutes of every hour in the store in active selling.
-Further, this manual method did not provide the insight needed to identify and fix gaps in distribution, share of shelf and merchandising compliance at the store level.
+Further, this manual method did not provide the insight needed to identify and fix gaps in distribution, share of shelf, and merchandising compliance at the store level.

-Trax Retail Execution powered by AWS helped Henkel monitor more than 900 SKUs across 2500 stores in Germany.
+Trax Retail Execution helped Henkel monitor more than 900 SKUs across 2,500 stores in Germany.
 Sales reps were empowered to capture granular SKU level information that answered the following questions: Are the correct SKUs distributed in each category and each cluster?
 Which SKUs are missing the target distribution?
 Is the layout in each store correctly executed?

 Time available for sales reps to engage in active selling increased by 150%.

-Time spent on distribution check and data collection decreased by 50%.
+Time spent on distribution checks and data collection decreased by 50%.

 Merchandizing managers identified poorly distributed products, measured share of shelf per banner for each brand, and in comparison to competitors.
 Account managers and category managers were able to make cross-customer/area comparisons to identify new opportunities.